steaklive/EveryRay-Rendering-Engine/README.md

 - Post Processing: Linear Fog, SSR, Tonemap, LUT color grading, Vignette, FXAA

 # Some of the engine concepts/features
+- Concept of an RHI (aka "Rendering Hardware Interface"): graphics API is abstracted from the general code (systems, etc.)
 - Concept of a simplified generic game object - "ER_RenderingObject":
 - - supports model loading (.obj, .fbx and etc.) with Assimp Library
 - - supports multiple meshes